Env Vars and Secrets

 .

-Also note that we did not configure anything specific for environment variables or secrets in the container-related portion of wrangler configuration.
+Also note that we did not configure anything specific for environment variables or secrets in the container-related portion of the Wrangler configuration file.

 field in the Container